Recap: Mystery Science Theater 3000 S 04 E 24 Manos The Hands Of Fate

 — Tom Servo

-- Joel reprogrammed the bots to think of him as the best.
-He then has second thoughts after feeling hollow from the compliments.
+- Joel reprogrammed the Bots to praise him all the time.
+He soon has second thoughts after feeling hollow from the compliments.

-- The Bots attempt to cheer Joel up, the Bots reenact the underwear wrestling scene from Manos.
-The Mads finally get their pizza from Torgo's, but with mixed results.
-Torgo's theme plays in the credits.
+- The Bots attempt to cheer Joel up by reenacting the lingerie brawl from Manos.
+The Mads get their pizza from Torgo's pizza, with horrible results.

 The Mystery Science Theater 3000 presentation of Hired (Part 2) contains examples of the following tropes: